Derek Savage (Christian anarchist): Writing and literary activities

-According to Trevor Tolley Derek Savage was associated with the following 'leftist' writers in the 1940s: George Woodcock, Alex Comfort, J. F. Hendry, Norman McCaig, Derek Stanford.
+According to Trevor Tolley, Savage was associated with the following 'leftist' writers in the 1940s: George Woodcock, Alex Comfort, J. F. Hendry, Norman McCaig, Derek Stanford.
 In Cornwall, his associates included Louis Adeane, Dick Kitto, Mary Lee Settle, W. S. Graham, Nessie Dunsmuir, Frank Baker, Lionel Miskin and Bernie Moss.

-He contributed many articles, reviews and poems to magazines such as Twentieth Century Verse, Life and letters today and The Phoenix, of which he became European Editor, in succession to Henry Miller.
-From Mevagissey he contributed many book reviews for The Spectator and Time and Tide.

 His 1944 book The Personal Principle: Studies in modern poetry gave his strong views on contemporary poetry.
 His controversial critical book The Withered Branch (1950) attacked the twentieth-century novels of Ernest Hemingway, E. M. Forster, Virginia Woolf, Margiad Evans, Aldous Huxley and James Joyce.
 His last book of poetry, Winter offering: selected poems 1934–1953, was issued by the Leavisite Brynmill Press in 1990.

+He contributed chapters to books, for example, Scott 1964, Simmons 1965, Bradbury 1966 and New 1978.
+Also he contributed many articles, reviews and poems to magazines such as Twentieth Century Verse, Life and letters today and The Phoenix, of which he became European Editor, in succession to Henry Miller.
+From Mevagissey he contributed many book reviews for The Spectator and Time and Tide.